-Usually, it appears when the computer is connected to an external hard drive, USB or another device.
+Usually, it appears when the computer is connected to an external hard drive, USB, or another device.
 In this case, the error is just an attempt to notify the PC user that the external device is malfunctioning and requires proper maintenance.

-However, “A device attached to the system is not functioning” error often appears in Windows 10 personal computers and laptops without an external device connected.
+However, the “A device attached to the system is not functioning” error often appears in Windows 10 personal computers and laptops without an external device connected.
 It may pop up when trying to open an .exe, .doc, .png, or other file type.
 Sometimes, it prevents files from being copied from the desktop to another folder or vice versa.

 More often than not, the device “A device attached to the system is not functioning” occurs with the external device attached, so it is advisable to put the external device in the first position.
-If this doesn’t work, we will try to explain you how to perform Windows diagnostics and how to fully fix the error “A device attached to the system is not functioning”.
+If this doesn’t work, we will try to explain how to perform Windows diagnostics and fully fix the error “A device attached to the system is not functioning”.

 Method 1: Reconnect your device